micheledellipaoli/TyrePressureDetection/README.md

     ````

-6. In order to avoid a MySQL error version, configure the password for the root account by executing the following commands:
+6. In order to avoid a MySQL error version, re-configure the password for the MySQL Root Account by executing the following commands:
     ````shell
     mysql> ALTER USER 'root' IDENTIFIED WITH mysql_native_password BY '1234';
     mysql> FLUSH PRIVILEGES;